saksham25022004/document-QA/README.md

-# Document Q&A System
+# Document Summarizer and Q&A System

 ## Overview
-The Document Q&A system enables users to upload documents (PDF or text) and ask questions based on the uploaded content.
-The system processes the document's text and generates answers strictly according to the document's content.
+The Document Summarizer and Q&A system enables users to upload documents (PDF or text) and ask questions based on the uploaded content.
+The system processes the document's text and generates the summaries and answers strictly according to the document's content.
 It also maintains a history of past questions and answers for reference.

 ### Tech Stack
 - Frontend: React.js
 - Backend: Node.js + Express.js
 - Database: MongoDB
-- AI API: OpenAI (Claude3 via RapidAPI)
+- AI API: GEMINI API

 ### How to Initialize the Project